Session Expired

-The Better Social Media Feeds Act mandates transparency for algorithmic systems using personal data, amending the Consumer Fraud Act for conformity.
-It becomes effective on January 1, 2027.
+The Better Social Media Feeds Act mandates transparency for algorithmic systems using personal data, focusing on user value metrics and disclosures on platforms, effective January 1, 2027.

 If you operate an online platform using algorithmic recommendations in Illinois, you must disclose system details by January 1, 2027, or face legal penalties.